MOOOV World Film Festival puts Palestine in spotlight

 MOOOV will show stories about Palestine in seven films.
-The organisers of say that with these films, the world film festival “shows how love, humour and sadness come together in the stories of a people who continue to fight for humanity and visibility”.
+The organisers say that with these films, the world film festival “shows how love, humour and sadness come together in the stories of a people who continue to fight for humanity and visibility”.

 Website preview